 When the plan is fully developed, then everyone on the team is responsible for executing the plan.
 Without everyone feeling and knowing that they are part of the process, you’ll run into pockets of resistance that will hinder your progress and sabotage the work you are trying to accomplish.

-People love to be taught, influenced and persuaded but they hate to be sold or manipulated into fulfilling your agenda.
-If a project team knows that their input is valued, is listened to and counts, they will give their heart and soul to the team and leave nothing on the field to accomplishing the goal.
+People love to be taught, influenced, and persuaded but they hate to be sold or manipulated into fulfilling your agenda.
+If a project team knows that their input is valued, is listened to, and counts, they will give their heart and soul to the team and leave nothing on the field to accomplish the goal.

 Does your team truly believe that you value their input?
 Have you created brand loyal ambassadors with your customers and clients because they know that you will always conduct a diagnosis of their problems or challenges first before prescribing a solution to accomplish their desired goals and objectives?